Sunset at Jesolo and a woman on Jesolo beach

-Here’s a personal tip that’ll save you some moolah and spare you from the crowds: head to Venice in the winter, from late October until March.
+Here’s a personal tip that’ll save you some moolah and spare you from the crowds: head to Venice in the winter and spring, from late October until March.
 Not only will you get to experience the city’s romantic charm without breaking the bank, but you’ll also have the waterways all to yourself (well, almost).
-So if you want to get the good side of the locals, I highly recommend visiting Venice from mid-March til early April or from late September to mid-October.
+So if you want to get the good side of the locals, I highly recommend visiting Venice from mid-March til early April or from late September to December.
+And let’s face it, who wants to sweat buckets in a European city during the scorching summer when you could be lounging on a sandy beach or dipping your toes in a picturesque lake?
+Winter is the new summer, my friends, and Venice is the place to be.

 Every year, from October to January, Venice puts on a show that’s unlike any other.
 It’s called “acqua alta,” and it’s when the city’s water levels rise and parts of it flood.
 Saint Mark’s Square, the lowest point in the city, becomes a lagoon for a brief moment, while the locals wade through the water or strut their stuff on raised walkways like Venice’s own fashion models.
 Meanwhile, visitors flock to witness the Basilica’s rippling reflection, making for a truly mesmerizing sight.